-There are some nice features with this mitten that include: -idiot leashes -very nice material for glove line -goggle squeegy -chamois on thumb for wiping nose -zippered access to the back of the mitten for heat pack or for some breathing
+There are some nice features with this mitten that include: -idiot leashes -very nice material for glove liner -goggle squeegy -chamois on thumb for wiping nose -zippered access to the back of the mitten for heat pack or for some breathing

 The liner is the same used in the Dakine Scout glove which I have.
 It is made from some nice material like Polartec power stretch or similar.
 It's better than a typical liner, and seems to wick moisture better, is thick, and stays comfortable longer.